00inboxtest/add-reviewers/README.md

 ## Video

-If you want to see an in-depth explanation on the Actions Environments and Approvals, check my video on YouTube:
+If you want to see an in-depth on the Actions Environments and Approvals, check my video on YouTube:

 [![GitHub Actions Environments](https://img.youtube.com/vi/w_37LDOy4sI/0.jpg)](https://www.youtube.com/watch?v=w_37LDOy4sI)